Autodesk Vendor Setup FAQs

 This FAQ content has been created to help make this process as smooth as possible.

 Don’t see the answer you’re looking for?
-Please contact your Autodesk Partner or sales representative.
+Please reach out to your Autodesk Partner or sales representative.

 Autodesk’s warranty and limitations on liability can be found in Section 14 of the General Terms of our Terms of Use (US Site).

-Autodesk lists all certifications and attestations in the Trust Centre.
+Autodesk lists all certifications and attestations in the Trust Center.
 If it is not listed, we do not hold it.
 Additional details are available here (US Site).

 Autodesk has been creating design and make software since 1982.